Massey & King,

 Special interests: Legal & probate; Non-Conformist religions

 Steven was admitted to membership of AGI in 1991 and (with only a one year break) has served as a Council member continuously since 1992.
-In 2012 he was elected President of the association.
+In 2012 he was elected President of the Association, serving for a full three year term.
 He is a founding member of the Council of Irish Genealogical Organisations (CIGO), serving on its Council since 1992 and twice acting as chairman for the years 2000-2002 and 2009-2010; he has been a member of the Irish Genealogical Research Society since 1989, serving as a committee member of the Ireland Branch (IGRS-IB) since 1995 and as its chairman for 2002-2005 and 2009-2012.
 In 2007 he was elected to the fellowship of the IGRS and since 2008 has been a member of the IGRS Council.
 In 2010 the IGRS Council elected him to the position of overall chairman of the Society.
 In addition, he is a committee member of at least five other organisations.

-In the spring of 2012 “Dead Money”, a six part series shown on Ireland’s main TV channel, RTE, was based exclusively on probate research undertaken by his firm, Massey and King.
+In the spring of 2012 “Dead Money”, a six part series was shown on Ireland’s main TV channel, RTE, which was based exclusively on probate research undertaken by his firm, Massey and King.
 Each episode told the story of the search for relatives for a person who had died intestate and without any known next-of-kin.
 With research having to be undertaken as far away as North America, Australia and even India, each programme clearly characterised the Irish as a migrant nation, one with worldwide family connections.

 Back to Members